pustotnik/zenmake/docs/buildconf.rst

         It describes type of the build task.
 Can be one value or list of values.
 Supported values:

-        :cstlib:
-            Means that result of the task is a static library for C code.
-        :cshlib:
-            Means that result of the task is a shared library for C code.
-        :cprogram:
-            Means that result of the task is an executable file for C code.
-        :cxxstlib:
-            Means that result of the task is a static library for C++ code.
-        :cxxshlib:
-            Means that result of the task is a shared library for C++ code.
-        :cxxprogram:
-            Means that result of the task is an executable file for C++ code.
         :c:
             Means that the task has a C code.
-Optional.
+Optional in most cases.
+            Also it's a 'lang' feature for C language.
         :cxx:
             Means that the task has a C++ code.
-Optional.
+Optional in most cases.
+            Also it's a 'lang' feature for C++ language.
+        :asm:
+            Means that the task has an Assembler code.
+Optional in most cases.
+            Also it's a 'lang' feature for Assembler language.
+        :<lang>stlib:
+            Means that result of the task is a static library for the <lang> code.
+            For example: ``cstlib``, ``cxxstlib``, etc.
+        :<lang>shlib:
+            Means that result of the task is a shared library for the <lang> code.
+            For example: ``cshlib``, ``cxxshlib``, etc.
+        :<lang>program:
+            Means that result of the task is an executable file for the <lang> code.
+            For example: ``cprogram``, ``cxxprogram``, etc.
         :stlib:
             Means that result of the task is a static library.
+It's a special alies where type of code
-Type of code is detected by file extensions found in `source <buildconf-taskparams-source_>`_.
+            is detected by file extensions found in `source <buildconf-taskparams-source_>`_.
+            Be careful - it's slower than using of form <lang>stlib, e.g. ``cstlib``, ``cxxstlib``, etc.
+            Also see note below.
         :shlib:
             Means that result of the task is a shared library.
+It's a special alies where type of code
-Type of code is detected by file extensions found in `source <buildconf-taskparams-source_>`_.
+            is detected by file extensions found in `source <buildconf-taskparams-source_>`_.
+            Be careful - it's slower than using of form <lang>shlib, e.g. ``cshlib``, ``cxxshlib``, etc.
+            Also see note below.
         :program:
             Means that result of the task is an executable file.
+It's a special alies where type of code
-Type of code is detected by file extensions found in `source <buildconf-taskparams-source_>`_.
+            is detected by file extensions found in `source <buildconf-taskparams-source_>`_.
+            Be careful - it's slower than using of form <lang>program, e.g. ``cprogram``, ``cxxprogram``, etc.
+            Also see note below.
         :runcmd:
             Means that the task has parameter ``run`` and should run some command.
 It's optional because ZenMake detects this feature